Skip to main content

 • an examination of any stones that you pass in your pee

-You may be given a:
+You may have a:

 • CT scan - usually for adults